-- Reapplication for admission: If you fail to enroll in classes before the add/drop deadline of the consecutive major semester, you will have to reapply for admission as a former student by the appropriate deadlines.
+- Reapplication for admission: If you fail to attend at least one semester/term in an academic year, you will have to reapply for admission as a former student by the appropriate deadlines.
 Readmission is NOT guaranteed.

 NOTE: If you attend another school during your leave of absence, remember to send an updated transcript to BYU so your credits can be applied to your BYU record.
 If you do not attend another school, your academic status will remain the same as it was when you took your leave of absence.

 - Missionaries.
 A leave of absence may be taken directly prior to a missionary deferment.
 Following your mission, you must enroll at BYU within a designated time period, as noted in the Missionary Deferment policy.